What is in this leaflet

 - a tendency to bleed more than normal or you are taking a blood thinning medication

 - or any other medical conditions.

-One of these risks is that newborn babies whose mothers have been taking this medicine may have several problems including breathing difficulties, seizures and lack of oxygen in their blood, physical and/or behavioural problems, vomiting and diarrhoea.
+One of these risks is that newborn babies whose mothers have been taking this medicine may have several problems including breathing difficulties, seizures, lack of oxygen in their blood, physical and/or behavioural problems, vomiting and diarrhoea.

 Taking other medicines